Your Jawline Filler—From Sharp to Lumpy

 Masticatory muscle activity pushes filler from deeper layers toward the surface, creating visible bumps and irregularities along the skin.
 This is particularly pronounced in lean faces with thin subcutaneous tissue.

-Ultrasound Diagnostic Value
+Ultrasound (Ultrasonography) Diagnostic Value

 For jawline filler problems, ultrasound assessment can confirm: